-New research has shown that HIV might be able to evade drug treatment by finding a home in men’s testes (or testicles), where they can remain protected from the body’s immune system for years.
+New research suggests HIV reservoirs might be able to evade drug treatment by finding a home in male testes (or testicles), where they can remain protected from the body’s immune system for years.

-Studies around testes are difficult to undergo, mainly because the tissue itself is hard to collect.
-But according to Scientific American, Jean-Pierre Routy, an infectious disease clinician and researcher at McGill University in Montreal, collected samples from transgender women undergoing bottom surgery at GRS Montreal, a center that facilities over 400 surgeries a year.
+Studies around testes are difficult to undertake, mainly because the tissue itself is hard to collect without removal of the testes—and most men aren’t willing to make that sacrifice for science!
+But, according to Scientific American, Jean-Pierre Routy, an infectious disease clinician and researcher at McGill University in Montreal, Canada, found a unique way around that roadblock.
+Dr. Routy, a surgeon who performs gender-affirming surgeries at GRS Montreal (a plastic surgery clinic) collected samples from transgender women who were undergoing bottom surgery.

+Data shows that inside the testes is what’s known as an “immune-privileged” site, where HIV can find protection from the immune system.
 Immune privilege allows foreign invaders the same protection from the immune system as sperm.
-“This is because antigens from invaders also do not seem to set off an inflammatory response, unlike elsewhere in the body,” Scientific American reports.
+“This is because antigens from invaders also do not seem to set off an inflammatory response, unlike elsewhere in the body,” according to Scientific American.

-The same idea of immune privilege is evident in the recent Zika and Ebola outbreaks.
-Scientific American points out that people had traces of these viruses in their semen months after they contracted the viruses, and it had been cleared elsewhere in their bodies.
-For one man in Italy, Zika virus was detected in his semen nearly 134 days after its symptoms were gone, though blood and saliva samples showed no trace of the virus.
+The same idea of immune privilege was evident in the recent Zika and Ebola outbreaks.
+Traces of these viruses were found in semen months after it had been cleared elsewhere in their bodies.
+For one man in Italy, Zika virus was detected in his semen nearly 134 days after his symptoms stopped.
+Meanwhile, his blood and saliva samples showed no trace of the virus.